Letter N: Nanny Goat

 Weekly Newsletter: Nanny Goat /Amor

 How you can participate: Play I Spy.
-Look for a variety of ways to play…items that start with letter N or the color of the month, Pink.
+Look for a variety of ways to play…items that start with letter N.

 Wednesday – 3 Billy Goats Gruff

 How you can participate: Re-tell the 3 Billy Goats Gruff story, as you remember it.

 How you can participate: Talk to your child about how you miss them when you are apart and how you overcome that feeling.

 Phonics – “N says n,n,n,n, nanny goat…I say naa,naa from my throat”

 Music – My Hands

 How you can participate: Practice drawing hearts with your child or wear something with a heart to school.

 A nanny goat is an adult female goat, a backyard and farmyard favorite that supplies milk, meat, and companionship.
 There are over one hundred breeds, all adapted to various conditions and bred for particular qualities.

 More people worldwide drink goat milk than cow milk, with more than 80% of the world’s goats living in Asia or Africa.
 They have long been raised for milk and meat.
 However, unlike cows or chickens, they are more likely to be raised by families to provide sustenance rather than as a cash commodity.
 For example, one popular milking goat produces about 3 quarts of milk per day, with 5% butterfat.
 In comparison, a Holstein cow might produce 8 gallons of 4% fat milk each day.